tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 in those circumstances as well, so these could be good use cases.
 Most times though, you want to use descriptive names.
 In this case using `number1` or `first` may seem redundant or not help much.
-In general, I would try to avoid names with numbers like `number1`, due to the numbers possibly being confused as numbers.
+In general, I would try to avoid names with numbers like `number1`, due to the numbers possibly being confused as letters.
 In some cases the `1` may resemble the letter "l" very closely.

-So with the 2 and the 3 passed into add numbers the function will look like this when it runs:
+So here, with 2 and 3 passed into `addnumbers()`, the function will look like this when it runs:

 ```ts
 function addNumbers(2, 3): number {